Python Turtle - Lesson 5¶

 The if statement¶

-Adjusts your lesson_5_pt_1b.py code so it is the same as the code below.
+Change your lesson_5_pt_1b.py code so it matches the code below.

 1user_value = input("Enter a number: ")